sjagoe/pikos/docs/reference.rst

    pikos.external.memory_line_profiler.MemoryProfiler
    pikos.external.yappi_profiler.YappiProfiler

-.. note:: These profilers integrate with the native profilers to a certain degree.
+.. note:: These profilers are experimental and not yet integrate fully with the pikos framework.
 Please check individual documentation for more information.

 Recorders
 ---------